adaptive-scale/logchain/Readme.md

 # Logchain

-Logchain is a grpc adapter for clickhouse and postgres for persisting logs.
+Logchain is a GRPC adapter for clickhouse and postgres for sinking and persisting application logs.

 #### Use cases